ocas/InternationalSis/README.md

 ### Change History ###

+#### 1.3.0 ####

+- Added ProgramSelectionsUpdated inbound event type
+- Renamed ApplicantUpdated inbound event type to ApplicantProfileUpdated
+- Renamed Application object to ApplicationFull.
+This object includes the applicant object, and now the Application object only contains details about the application.
+- Added submitted and screened properties to Application and ApplicationFull objects.
+- Added updated property to Applicant object.

 #### 1.2.1 ####

-- Added RevokeOffer outbound event types
+- Added RevokeOffer outbound event type

 #### 1.2.0 ####

-- Added OfferDeclined, OfferPreRegistered and Offer Withdrawn inbound event types
+- Added ApplicantUpdated, OfferDeclined, OfferPreRegistered and Offer Withdrawn inbound event types
 - Renamed OfferPaid to PayOffer (keep naming consistent, no effect on object)
-- Added ApplicantUpdated, DeclineProgramChoice and RevokeOffer outbound event types
+- Added DeclineProgramChoice and RevokeOffer outbound event types
 - Renamed BinaryDocument to NewBinaryDocumentInfo (again, to keep naming consistent)
 - Created BinaryDocument object, to represent binary document with embedded link
 - Add ApplicantSupportingDocument, which will have the supporting document type